amrsalah3/GSoC24-GNU/README.md

 - Project Link: [GNU Taler Git Repository](https://git.taler.net/taler-android.git) - [GSoC Website](https://summerofcode.withgoogle.com/programs/2024/projects/boSUJEVt)

 ## Overview
 <p align="justify">The GNU Taler Anastasis is a key backup/recovery system that allows the user to securely deposit shares of a core secret with an open set of escrow providers, to recover it if the secret is lost.
 The core secret itself is protected from the escrow providers by giving each provider only part of the information, and additionally by encrypting it with an identity-based key unknown to the providers.
 It prioritizes user privacy by implementing strong cryptographic protocols and privacy-enhancing features.
-Anastasis comes also with an Android app.
+Anastasis also comes with an Android app.

 The GNU Taler Wallet is another software developed within the GNU Taler project.
 It serves as a user interface for managing digital payments and transactions securely.
 The app enables users to store digital currency, make payments, and monitor transaction history.
 The Taler Wallet also comes with an Android app.

-The main objective of the project is to provide a mechanism for any Android app to use the Anastasis app to allow the user back up/recover his secrets, or to use the Wallet app to allow the user to make some payments for the caller app.
+The main objective of the project is to provide a mechanism for any Android app to use the Anastasis app to allow the user to back up/recover his secrets or to use the Wallet app to allow the user to make some payments for the caller app.
 Eventually, let the Anastasis app use the Wallet app to make the user pay for the backup providers.</p>

 ## Objectives
 1. Design and implement a mechanism to allow any app to save and restore its secret keys via the Taler Anastasis app. **[Completed]**